Marc-cn/sdv-security-privacy-elicitation/ELICITATION.md

 #########################################################################

-This work reviews the security and privacy challenges associated with **Software-Defined Vehicles (SDVs)**, offering insights from both academic literature and industry perspectives, and identifying potential threats, mitigations, and areas for future research.
+Our work reviews the security and privacy challenges associated with **Software-Defined Vehicles (SDVs)**, offering insights from both academic literature and industry perspectives, and identifying potential threats, mitigations, and areas for future research.

-In this survey, participants are asked to answer multiple-choice questions organized into six main sections.
-These sections include:
-- an introductory section for statistical purposes,
-- a section on the definition and main features of SDVs,
-- a section on possible security threats,
-- a section on mitigation strategies,
-- questions on Over-The-Air (OTA) security, and
-- a final section on privacy.
+In this survey, you will be asked to answer multiple-choice questions in six main sections.
+These sections include an introductory section for statistical purposes, a section on the definition and the main features of SDV, a section on possible security threats, a section on mitigation, questions on Over The Air (OTA) security, and finally a section on privacy.

 *The first section of the questionnaire is intentionally more detailed, as it covers the core features that define the SDV paradigm.
 Understanding and